 Employers will also have ongoing reporting obligations to the ATO as part of the JobKeeper scheme which are important to be aware of.
 You can find more information about these on the ATO JobKeeper website.

 Employers do not have to be part of JobKeeper for the whole duration of the program.
 Employers can join at any time provided the employer enrols in the program prior to the end of the relevant fortnightly period from which they intend to participate and meet other requirements.
 If an employer is participating in the JobKeeper scheme, they must include all eligible employees.

-The $1,500 per fortnight payment will be made available to employees who:
+The fortnightly payment will be made available to employees who: